[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Professor Yoorvin and two of her four business partners were killed in a mercenary raid on their asteroid laboratory deep in the Vincennes systerm on 345-1119.
 The company which they helped found almost immediately dissolved and production of Youthonol-B ceased.

-SuSAG, whom many believe was responsible for the raid which ended the life of S.Y.
-Partners Pharmaceuticals and its founders, announced on 011-1120 that they would begin producing and marketing Youthonol-B, under the guidance of the remaining partners of the late Professor Yoorvin, by the end of 1120.
+SuSAG, believed by many to be responsible for the raid which ended the life of S.Y.
+Partners Pharmaceuticals and its founders, announced on 011-1120 that they would begin producing and marketing Youthonol-B, under the guidance of Professor Yoorvin’s remaining partners, by the end of 1120.

 Longetalon